Welcome TO Ravenna Conservation Club

-The Ravenna Conservation Club was founded in 1967.
-The clubhouse was built by members on 20 acres of land donated by one of the founding members.
+The Ravenna Conservation Club was founded in 1967 by a small group of people with the future of the states natural resources in mind.
+The clubhouse was later built by members on 20 acres of land donated by one of the founding members.

 Early club activities included managing a local walleye rearing pond in cooperation with the DNR, running a competitive trap league, with teams from the club winning several trophies statewide, and building and maintaining muzzleloader and rifle ranges.